googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

 weight: 30
 ---

-{{% feature publishVersion="1.38.0" %}}
-When we have a fleet of game servers ready, allocation is the process of selecting a one of these servers for use.
-This is achieved using a `GameServerAllocation`.
-The allocation process marks the chosen game server for gameplay and marks it as `Allocated`.
-This ensures that the server is reserved for active players and not considered `ready` for other allocations until `SDK.Shutdown()` is called, or it is manually deleted.
-{{% /feature %}}
+Allocation is the process of selecting the optimal `GameServer` that matches the filters defined in the `GameServerAllocation` specification below, and returning its details.

+A successful Alloction moves the `GameServer` to the `Allocated` state, which demarcates that it is currently active, likely with players on it, and should not be removed until SDK.Shutdown() is called, or it is explicitly manually deleted.

 A full `GameServerAllocation` specification is available below and in the
 {{< ghlink href="/examples/gameserverallocation.yaml" >}}example folder{{< /ghlink >}} for reference: